Dan Dakich: Controversy

 According to reporter Ian Kennedy, Dakich criticized Dr. Nathan Kalman-Lamb and Dr. Johanna Mellis, co-hosts of The End of Sport podcast, using "sexist and misogynistic" language for their discussion of the ways college athletes are mistreated and exploited.
-Dakich reportedly called Kalman-Lamb "a d-bag" and declined "'going at it' in a pool with Dr. Mellis, saying that if he did, because it was a public place, he’d 'have to get divorced'".
+Dakich reportedly called Kalman-Lamb "a d-bag" and declined "'going at it' in a pool with Dr. Mellis, saying that if he did, because it was a public place, he'd 'have to get divorced'".

+In October 2025, Dakich made statements characterized as "racist" after former NFL quarterback Mark Sanchez was involved in a violent incident in downtown Indianapolis.
+Dakich tweeted, in part, that "Sanchez or anyone being stabbed downtown indy should not be a surprise we have a ton of fatherless and armed African American kids descending on downtown Indy every weekend if that offends you f off."
+Police reports soon after indicated that it was Sanchez himself who had prompted the violent incident that resulted in Sanchez being stabbed, and that Sanchez was arrested later the same day for his role in the incident.

 Head coaching record

 Personal

 Dakich married his first wife Jackie in 1990 and they divorced in 2012.
 They have two children together, Andrew and Laura.
 In 2015 Dakich married Leigh (Ross) Dakich.